Health and care research helps develop new diagnoses and treatments.

-- Raising awareness of health and care research and encouraging people to take part, including family, friends and others they know
+- Raise awareness of health and care research and encourage people to take part

 - Speak to patient and community groups about health and care research

-- Help people find out about research studies they can take part in through Be Part of Research and Join Dementia Research websites
+- Help people find out about research studies, including those available at Be Part of Research and Join Dementia Research

-- Take part in local actions to mark International Clinical Trials Day and health awareness days
+- Take part in local events and activities

 Hear from a Research Champion

-Rizwan Rehman shares why he chose to sign up to help champion research and his role in the COVID-19 Young Ambassadors programme.
+Rizwan Rehman shares why he chose to sign up to help champion research.

-If you are interested in finding out more about becoming a Research Champion, or if your organisation would like to support a Research Champion then please get in touch with your local Research Champion lead.
+To find out more about becoming a Research Champion please get in touch with your local LCRN.